 Photo: Izard County Medical Center

-The CEO of a health-care company whose holdings cover four hospitals, including the Izard County Medical Center in Calico Rock, is reportedly under civil and criminal investigation, according to a St. Louis Post-Dispatch story.
+The CEO of a health-care company whose holdings cover four hospitals, including the Izard County Medical Center in Calico Rock, has been removed by a federal bankruptcy judge while a trustee oversees the company.

-The Associated Press says the newspaper reports a court filing by the U.S. Trustee’s office accuses Americore Holdings’ CEO Grant White of mismanagement and says he “has not operated the hospitals in a manner that is consistent with public safety and welfare.”
+The action comes following an earlier report by the Associated Press citing the St. Louis Post-Dispatch saying a court filing by the U.S. Trustee’s office accuses White of mismanagement and says he “has not operated the hospitals in a manner that is consistent with public safety and welfare.”

 Americore’s parent company is based in Florida and in December filed for bankruptcy in a case that includes the Izard County Medical Center and three other hospitals.